andreyolv/andreyolv/README.md

 </p>

 ## I'm Andrey Olv!
-:computer: I'm Data Scientist and Telecommunication Engineer!
+:computer: I'm Data Scientist and my goal is to become a kaggle grandmaster!

 :house_with_garden: I’m from Curitiba, Brazil.